FO-E/fo-e.github.io/_pages/about.md

 ------
 * *Learn continually - there is always "one more thing" to learn! - Steve Jobs*
 * *Education is not learning of facts, but the training of the mind to think. - Albert Einstein*
+* *Mia san mia - The complete desire to succeed! - Franz Josef Strauss*
+* *Believe you can and you're halfway there. - Theodore Roosevelt*
+* *The best is yet to be! - Robert Browning*

 Recent News
 ------